 The business is currently headed by Baton Berisha, the former boss of the Ivy restaurant chain, which has also been criticised for its tipping practices.

-Gaucho, which is part of Rare Restaurants, says its new system is fully compliant with the law.
+Gaucho, which is part of Rare Restaurants, says its new system is fully compliant with the law and that head office employees would not benefit from the changes.